snapfinger/MA-detect/README.md

 # MAdetection
-This project is to automatically detect microaneurysms in Fundus Images, and is built in [VisionX](http://www.via.cornell.edu/visionx/vxmore.html) system
+This project is to automatically detect microaneurysms in fundus images, and is built in [VisionX](http://www.via.cornell.edu/visionx/vxmore.html) system

 It mainly implements algorithm described in the paper: Lazar, Istvan, and Andras Hajdu.
 "Retinal microaneurysm detection through local rotating cross-section profile analysis."
 IEEE Trans.
 Med.
 Imag., vol. 32, no. 2, pp. 400-407, Feb.
 2013